Miss Indian World

 This program is about Native American culture and positive imaging for the young ladies who compete for the title.
 The Miss Indian World pageant has a reputation for crowning winners who display a profound knowledge of her tribe’s traditions, history, ancestors, and culture.
 Throughout the competition, contestants accumulate points based on strong showings in the areas of public speaking, traditional talent, interview, essay, and dance.

-Your 2025-2026 Miss Indian World
+Miss Indian World 2025-2026

 2025 Miss Indian World Pageant Results